Deepika-M-gowda/barcode_scanner_android/README.md

 # App features

-- Simply point your smartphone's camera to a barcode and instantly receive informations about it.
+- Simply point your smartphone's camera to a barcode and instantly receive information about it.
 You can also scan barcodes through a picture in your smartphone.
 - With a simple scan, read business cards, add new contacts, add new events to your agenda, open URL or even connect to Wi-Fi.
-- Scan Food products barcodes to receive informations about their composition thanks to the databases Open Food Facts and Open Beauty Facts.
+- Scan Food products barcodes to receive information about their composition thanks to the databases Open Food Facts and Open Beauty Facts.
-- Search informations about the product you scan, with a quick research on different websites such as Amazon or Fnac.
+- Search information about the product you scan, with a quick research on different websites such as Amazon or Fnac.
 - Keep track of all your scanned barcodes with the history tool.
 - Generate your own barcodes
 - Customize the interface with different colours, with a light theme or a dark one.
 The app integrates the Android 12's features, allowing to adjust colours depending on your wallpaper.
-- Texts are entirely translated in english, spanish, french and russian.
+- Texts are entirely translated in English, Spanish, French, German and Russian.

 # Licences